torand/FasterSQL/README.md

 get instructions on how to integrate with the specific log framework used by your application.

 The generated SQL statement in the dialect of the underlying RDBMS is logged using log level DEBUG.
-To make them appear in your application log file, allow the following logger to print DEBUG level messages:
+To make them appear in your application log file, configure the following logger to print DEBUG level messages:

 ```
 io.github.torand.fastersql.statement.PreparedStatementBuilder